-- ► Note that the LCG is deterministic.
-If you start from the same x0, a value known as the seed, you always get the same sequence. - ► The choice of seed can affect the performance of the LCG; i.e., a poor choice could lead to a period ≪ m. - Determinism is great for debugging, but if you generate the same numbers over and over you aren't getting a pseudo-random sequence - Common mistake: accidentally hardcoding the seed into your simulation code - Solution 1: use system clock to choose x0 via a call to time(0); returns time in seconds since 00:00 UT, 1 Jan 1970 (Unix epoch). - Be careful to use the lowest-order bits of the time, including milliseconds.
-If you just use the seconds, what happens on a computing cluster if multiple jobs start simultaneously?
+- Note that pseudo-RNGs are deterministic.
+If you always use the same x0, a value known as the seed, you always get the same sequence. - ▶ The choice of seed can affect the performance of the LCG; i.e., a poor choice could lead to a period ≪ m. - Determinism is great for debugging, but if you generate the same numbers over and over you aren't getting a pseudo-random sequence - Common mistake 1: accidentally hardcoding the seed into your simulation code - Common mistake 2: failing to save the seed you used, which makes it hard to regenerate the sequence later for checks